-Course Outcomes: At the end of this course the students will be able to appraise the consumer behavior and buying decision.
+Course Outcome: At the end of this course the students will be able to appraise the consumer behavior and buying decision.
 Study various marketing research designs and techniques.
 Apply various statistical tools and techniques for market research data analysis; Able to arrive at pricing of product.

-3.4 Elective Marketing Management II: Sales and Logistics Management Course Code: CBC140 in retailing and wholesaling.
+CBC220 - MARKETING MANAGEMENT II: SALES AND LOGISTICS MANAGEMENT trends in retailing and wholesaling.
 Design and manage distribution channels.
 Awareness about software packages to enhance the quality of logistics.

-Course Objective: Helps to understand the sales management and personal selling process.
+Course Objectives: Helps to understand the sales management and personal selling process.
 Handling and evaluating the performance of sales teams.
 Understand various aspects of sales force management.
 Gain knowledge about key areas of logistics, material handling and manage warehousing.

 Course Outcome: At the end of this course the student will be able to sell a product in the open market and carefully handle the sales personnel.
-Get an insight into the emerging trends
+Get an insight into the emerging